 - Exploit the “Y, R, L, P” effect.
 Letters such as these produce a lot of Verbs and Adverbs; use them to your advantage.

-- Memorize NYT-certified weird but real words — they tend to repeat themselves.
+- Memorize NYT-certified weird but real words as they tend to repeat themselves.
 Check out today’s Spelling Bee answers to keep track of recurring words.

 - Rotate the hive constantly to spot new word combinations you may have missed.

-So, with that, I hope we helped you out in finding the NYT Spelling Bee answers today.
+So, with that, I hope we helped you find the NYT Spelling Bee answers today.
 If you need more help with the upcoming puzzle, bookmark this page and return every day at 3:30 AM EST to get the latest answers.

-The Pangrams for Today’s NYT Spelling Bee on April 2, 2026, are ANONYMITY and ANTIMONY.
+The Pangram for Today’s NYT Spelling Bee on May 13, 2026, is BLIZZARD.

-Yesterday’s Pangram for the Spelling Bee was BUMPING.
+Yesterday’s Pangrams for the Spelling Bee were COMBATANT and NONCOMBATANT.

-The most difficult word for the Spelling Bee answer today was MONONYM.
+The most difficult word for the Spelling Bee answer today was BILABIAL.

-In the NYT Spelling Bee, Bingo is when you manage to find at least one word beginning with each of the seven letters given in the provided puzzle grid.
+Bingo in Spelling Bee is when you manage to find at least one word beginning with each of the seven letters in the provided honeycomb grid.